Your search for affordable Health, Medicare and Life insurance starts here.

 During this time, all health insurance marketplaces should be open for Americans to shop, compare, and enroll in a healthcare plan.
 You can also re-enroll in your plan during this period, should your insurance provider have the same or a similar plan available.

-If you do not enroll in a health insurance plan during this time, you may have to pay a tax penalty.
+If you do not enroll in a health insurance plan during this time, you may have to pay a tax penalty, depending on your state's requirements.

 Penalties for Those Without Health Insurance